Key Takeaways

 Nationwide3.76$173105

 For our Washington general liability insurance ratings, we analyzed pricing, coverage options and customer experience across 408 industries within the state.
-Our analysis focuses on 1-to-4-person businesses, which represent a large share of Washington's small business market, while weighting results for broader industry and location representation across the Puget Sound corridor, Eastern Washington agricultural communities, the Olympic Peninsula and urban centers like Spokane and Tacoma.
+Our analysis focuses on one-to-four-person businesses, which represent a large share of Washington's small business market, while weighting results for broader industry and location representation across the Puget Sound corridor, Eastern Washington agricultural communities, the Olympic Peninsula and urban centers like Spokane and Tacoma.

 95%